 - A corporation (“Holdco”) can also be a beneficiary.
 Excess operating cash can be flowed on a tax-deferred basis to this company (for creditor protection and to protect the capital gains exemption).

 - The existing common shareholders must receive fair market value for their shares.
 A formal business valuation is required.

 - The agreement should include a price adjustment clause in the event CRA disagrees with the valuation.

 - The “freeze” preference shares should be voting, redeemable and retractable.
 There should be a reasonable dividend (ie 5% to 10% annually) payable on these shares.

-- The family trust subscribes for new common shares.
+- The family trust subscribes for new common shares at a nominal value.
 The cash comes from a bank account with a small overdraft protection (or a loan via a promissory note with a prescribed interest rate).
 The loan will be repaid later when the trust receives a dividend.

 - The assets of the trust are normally distributed to the beneficiaries before the 21st anniversary of the trust.